mattparisien/tweeter/README.md

 - Contains all jQuery logic for animating various buttons & their states.
 - Contains the following functions:
     - *scrollToForm*: accepts an event object as a parameter.
 This function is responsible for smooth scrolling to the "Compose a New Tweet" block.
 It is called when various button are clicked (including the "Create a new tweet" button in the nav, and the "back to tweeting" button).
 The function first prevents the button's default behaviour to prevent a page refresh, slides down the compose a new tweet block, and then animates the body to the top of the page, where the block is located.
+    - *animateHoverState*: animates the background of the "Tweet" button on hover.
+    - *revealBackToTop*: reveals the "Back to Tweeting" button which stays fixed in the bottom right of the window as the user scrolls past 650px from the top.
+The function listens for scrolling using the scroll event, and uses a conditional statement to check if the user scrolled past 650px.
+If so, the button in the bottom right is revealed and the tweet button in the navigation is hidden.
+As the user scrolls back up, the reverse happens.

 ### **[client.js](https://github.com/mattparisien/tweeter/blob/master/public/scripts/client.js)**
 - Contains all of the client-side logic for the application.